Global existence for non-homogeneous incompressible inviscid fluids in presence of Ekman pumping: Global well-posedness in the case

 and argue as for \eqref{algebra:B^0_2}.
 Using a careful paraproduct decomposition (see also Section 4 of \cite{D:F}), together with paralinearisation estimate, one can actually prove that

 On the other hand, applying classical Besov estimates to the transport equation for $\rho$ in \eqref{eq:dd-E-wu}, which of course holds true also for the quantity $\rho-1$, we find

-It remains us to bound the $B^0_{\infty,1}$ norm of $\nabla\wtilde\Pi$.
+Our next goal is to bound the $B^0_{\infty,1}$ norm of $\nabla\wtilde\Pi$.
 Actually, we are going to bound its $B^1_{\infty,1}$ norm, for it is not clear to us how to take really advantage of this lower order requirement.
 Computing an equation for $\nabla\wtilde\Pi$ from the second equation in \eqref{eq:dd-E-wu} yields

 Before applying inequality \eqref{gen:pres:ine} with $ F = e^{-\alpha t}\,\wu\cdot\nabla\wu $, let us notice that

 where we used $\div\left(e^{-\alpha t}\,\wu\cdot\nabla\wu\right)\,=\,e^{-\alpha t}\,\nabla\wu:\nabla\wu$, together with \eqref{algebra:B^0} and \eqref{algebra:B^0_2}.
 These estimates together with \eqref{gen:pres:ine} imply the bound